-The southern basin normally has a brown turbid appearance attributed to sediment resuspension.
-While there is deposition from Spafford Creek, bottom sediments in the southern basin are organic soils derived from the former wetland area flooded when the elevation of Otisco Lake was first raised in 1869 by the original outlet dam to impound additional water for use in maintaining water levels in the Erie Canal.
+The southern basin normally has a brown, turbid appearance attributed to sediment resuspension.
+While there is deposition from Spafford Creek, bottom sediments in the southern basin are organic soils derived from the former wetland area flooded when the elevation of Otisco Lake was first raised in 1869 for use in maintaining water levels in the Erie Canal, as discussed previously.